 A Transnet pension fund has accused Capitec Bank of setting itself up to benefit from state capture abuses by blocking a major settlement for Transnet pensioners.
 Capitec says it is defending its empowerment credentials, but the pension fund says it is trying to take unfair advantage.

-Banking group Capitec is trying to block the R500m settlement signed last month which would see Regiments Capital reimburse the Transnet Second Defined Benefit Fund (TSDBF) for the hundreds of millions it pillaged from the fund with help from the Gupta family network.
+Banking group Capitec is trying to block the R500m settlement signed last month which would see Regiments Capital reimburse the Transnet Second Defined Benefit Fund (TSDBF) for the hundreds of millions it with help from the Gupta family network.